 As with different engine parts, there are many different types of gaskets and fixings available for your engine.
-Uprating these will add reliability and allow your engine to work harder, but in some cases it’s just necessary to support some of the performance components that we have already covered.
+So, when tuning your car, don’t neglect the gaskets!
+Uprating these will add reliability and allow your engine to work harder.

-So, to find out exactly what’s what in the world of performance gaskets and uprated fixings read on…
+To find out exactly what’s what in the world of performance gaskets and uprated fixings, read on…

 The head gasket is probably the most stressed gasket in the whole engine, as it has to seal oil ways, water ways, fuel/air mixture and exhaust gases, and has to operate under the extreme temperatures and pressures of mating the cylinder head to the block.
 This is why the head gasket is amongst the most common gaskets to fail in a high performance engine.